AnoopAlias/AUTOM8N/docs/installation_standalone.rst

   # php-fpm and a selected set of modules are installed from the EA4 php repo

 .. note:: PHP-FPM pools are chrooted to /home/virtfs .
-In addition with cPanel JailShell this provides an isolated environment for each user
+In addition with cPanel JailShell, this provides an isolated environment for each user

 2.1.1.
 Did you know you can make httpd use Xtendweb PHP-FPM app server?